eProsima/Fast-DDS/examples/cpp/rtps/Registered/README.md

 Both clients and servers are configured to have a lease duration of 10 seconds, with announcements every second.

-Sending a SIGINT signal to the Discovery Server 1 process to kill it (via the use of the `kill` command) will show the following trace on the Discovery Server 2 when 10 seconds have passed.
+Sending a SIGINT signal to the Discovery Server 1 process to kill it (via the use of the `kill` command) will show the following trace on both the Discovery Server 2 and the Reader process when 10 seconds have passed.

 ```
 Participant with name RTPSParticipant and GUID 44.53.00.5f.45.50.52.4f.53.49.4d.41|0.0.1.c1 dropped.